kAIto47802/notist/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NotifyState: A simple package to send notifications of script execution status
+NotifyState: A Simple Package to Send Notifications of Script Execution Status
 ==============================================================================